datoviz/datoviz/ARCHITECTURE.md

 ### vklite

-We built vklite, a thin wrapper on top of the Vulkan C API, which provides the most essential Vulkan functionality (`vklite.h`):
+We built vklite, a thin wrapper on top of the Vulkan C API, that provides the most essential Vulkan functionality (`vklite.h`):

 * **Device control and event loops:**
   * Device discovery (`dvz_gpu`)